openshift-kni/cnf-features-deploy/ztp/policygenerator/README.md

   1. Overlay: The given CRs that will be constructed into ACM policy may have some or all of their contents replaced by values specified in the PolicyGenTemplate.
   1. Grouping: Policies defined in the PolicyGenTemplate will be created under the same namespace and share the same PlacmentRules and PlacementBinding.

+By default, the policies created have `remediationAction: inform`, so that other tooling or direct user interaction can be used to opt-in to when these policies apply to individual clusters.
+This can be overridden by adding `remediationAction: enforce` to the PolicyGenTemplate spec.

 - Example 1: Consider the PolicyGenTemplate below to create ACM policies for both [ConsoleOperatorDisable.yaml](https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/source-crs/ConsoleOperatorDisable.yaml) and [ClusterLogging.yaml](https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/source-crs/ClusterLogging.yaml).
 ```
 apiVersion: ran.openshift.io/v1